vinceemmy/BOSTON-FOODS/README.md

 #### Formulas and Conditional statements.

 ## Objectives
-#### 1. To determine the average revenue fro the sale if the Paseo product alone
+#### 1. To determine the average revenue from the sale of the Paseo product alone
 #### 2. Number of transactions made in the government and Midmarket segment
 #### 3. Total revenue generated in Canada from the sale of Montana alone
 #### 4. Highest unit of goods sold in a particular month, the country where the sales was made, the segment where it was made and also the month the sale was made.